Michael Trucco

-Edward Michael Trucco (born June 22, 1970) is an American actor known for his role as Samuel Anders on the reimagined Battlestar Galactica and his recurring role as Nick Petteruti in How I Met Your Mother.
+Edward Michael Trucco (born June 22, 1970) is an American actor known for his role as Samuel Anders on the reimagined Battlestar Galactica and his recurring role as Nick Podarutti in How I Met Your Mother.
 He also appeared on the 2017–2018 Netflix series Disjointed, as Tae Kwon Douglas, a local martial arts instructor who was anti-drug.

 Early life

 A native of San Mateo, California, Trucco attended Junipero Serra High School where he played football and wrestled.
 He is the son of a police officer, and was once interested in becoming one himself until college, when he was attracted to theatrical performance.
 He took a theatre course for non-majors while he was studying Criminal Justice, but he did so well that he was asked to consider changing majors.
 He changed majors and completed his bachelor's degree in Theatre Arts at Santa Clara University.
 He has Italian and Norwegian ancestry.